This minor update covers registering for the user research panel to help us improve the NHS App and connected services.

-For example your GP practice or the Clinical Commissioning Group which it belongs to may have contracted with one or more commercial online consultations providers or personal health records providers for the provision of services on the GP's behalf.
+For example, your GP practice or the Clinical Commissioning Group which it belongs to may have contracted with one or more commercial online consultations providers or personal health records providers for the provision of services on the GP's behalf.
 See online consultation services and personal health record services for more details of this.
 Other processors are described in the table above.

-Passwordless authentication feature
+4.1 Passwordless authentication

 Registered users of the NHS App are able to use the passwordless authentication feature if their mobile phone supports this.
 This feature is not available through the Browser Version of the NHS App.

-Passwordless authentication is voluntary, and does not stop you using your existing method to access the NHS App.
+Passwordless authentication is voluntary and does not stop you using your existing method to access the NHS App.
 Passwordless authentication is based on technology in your device.
 Your device may support passwordless authentication using different types of biometric data, including fingerprint and facial recognition.
 We do not have access to or control over the biometric data stored on your device.

 The NHS App performs passwordless authentication against NHS login in accordance with the Fast Identity Online (FIDO) standard.

-Nominated pharmacy feature
+4.2 Nominated pharmacy

 Registered users of the NHS App are able to select, view and change their nominated pharmacy to which their electronic prescriptions are sent.
 This feature is only available if your GP practice has enabled it.